Achieve Criminal Rehabilitation and Enter Canada with Confidence

 It is important to note that receiving a pardon outside of Canada does not necessarily mean that you will be admissible to Canada.
 The Canadian government has its own criteria for assessing an individual’s admissibility, and the fact that you have received a pardon outside of Canada does not guarantee that you will be granted criminal rehabilitation or deemed admissible.

-The Canadian government will consider a number of factors when assessing an individual’s admissibility, including the nature and severity of the offense, the length of time since the offense, and the individual’s behaviour and actions since the offense.
+The Canadian government will consider a number of factors when assessing an individual’s admissibility, including the nature and severity of the offense, the length of time since the offense, and the individual’s behavior and actions since the offense.
 Even if you have received a pardon outside of Canada, the Canadian government may still consider the offense in its assessment of your admissibility.

 It is also important to note that while receiving a pardon outside of Canada may help your case, it is not a guarantee of success in your criminal rehabilitation application.
 The Canadian government will still conduct a thorough review of your application and assess your admissibility based on its own criteria.